Sex Traps Might Finally Help Us Eradicate Murder Hornets

 The researchers were able to identify three major chemicals that comprise the Asian giant hornet queen’s pheromone: hexanoic acid, octanoic acid, and decanoic acid.
 The team then created traps laced with these chemicals and placed them near Asian giant hornet nests.
 The traps only captured male hornets, leading the researchers to realize the queen’s pheromones served as a really alluring chemical booty call.

-“The males are drawn to the odors of the females since they typically mate with them near their nests,” said James Nieh, a UCSF biologist and co-author of the study, in a press release.
+“The males are drawn to the odors of the females since they typically mate with them near their nests,” said James Nieh, a UC San Diego biologist and co-author of the study, in a press release.
 “In two field seasons, we were able to rapidly collect thousands of males that were attracted to the odor.”

 Information on the pheromone’s chemical blend is publicly available and Nieh hopes that others will “take the protocol we have established and test this method.”
 It’s still unclear how well these traps will work over longer distances—Asian giant hornets have been reported as far as Canada and in the Pacific Northwest—but Nieh believes they have a radius of up to nearly a mile.
 And with many traps in place, that could help spread the pheromone’s hypnotic effect over a region potentially infested with giant hornets.